paketo-buildpacks/rfcs/text/go/0001-remove-dep.md

 Repository](https://github.com/golang/dep) and the [`dep` documentation](https://golang.github.io/dep/docs/introduction.html)).
 Because
-this tool has been deprecated and `go mod` has been widely adopted by the Go community, we should deprecate our buildpacks.
+this tool has been deprecated and `go mod` has been widely adopted by the Go community, we should remove our buildpacks.

 ## Implementation